mariiaromaniuk/Mastermind/README.md

   * the number of attempts (1-10),
   * use of duplicate numbers (allowed / not allowed).
 * Timer countdown: 3 minutes allowed for one game, when time is up game is terminated, but a player can stop the timer if he/she doesn't want to time the game.
+* A player is prevented from accessing the input form after guessing the correct combination or when they reach 10 tries.
 * Validation of a player's guess: before checking the result of the guess a player can ask AI to validate it (was it good or bad) and adjust the guess according to the validation.
 * Hints: a player has an option to use AI to set the row for him/her and the option to set the last guess.
 * Numbers represented as colored pegs with numbers titled on them for convenience.